huzaifah-cyber/Enterprise-Windows-Active-Directory/README.md

 #### Troubleshooting a Failed Deployment

 The `gpresult` report revealed the software failed to install at logon.
-This error persisted for roughly three hours — restarts, UNC path verification, and `gpupdate /force` all failed to resolve it.
+This error persisted for roughly three hours: restarts, UNC path verification, and `gpupdate /force` all failed to resolve it.

 <img src="assets/27.png" width="900">